Jandira Feghali

-Jandira Feghali (born 17 May 1957) is a physician, unionist and politician member of the Communist Party of Brazil (PCdoB).
+Jandira Feghali (born 17 May 1957) is a physician, trade unionist and politician member of the Communist Party of Brazil (PCdoB).

 Background

 She is sister of the piano and keyboard player Ricardo Feghali, member of the Brazilian band Roupa Nova.
 Jandira is mother of two children.
-Her family is of Lebanese descent, and her aunt was the Lebanese singer Sabah (birth name Jeanette Gergis Feghali).
+Her family is of Lebanese descent, and her paternal aunt was the Lebanese singer Sabah (birth name Jeanette Gergis Feghali).
 In 2019, she was appointed to lead the minority in the House of Representatives.